 Interdisciplinary exploration of cultural identity and values in relation to visual media.
 Draws on humanities anthropology, communications studies, symbolic reasoning.
 Examines forms of visual expression in global and historical comparison as well as the use of visual media as source material for cultural study.
-Prerequisite: placement in ENGL& 101.
+Prerequisite: ENGL 100/ESLA 117 or placement in ENGL& 101.
 (H,SSwg)

-IDS 210 SCIENCE/ECONOMICS/POLITICS-SUSTAINABLE RESOURCES (5)
+IDS 210 SCIENCE, ECONOMICS AND POLITICS OF SUSTAINABLE RESOURCE USE (5)

 Use interdisciplinary methods to evaluate and compare the uses of different key resources, using methodologies from science, economics and politics.
 Students will learn about resources, such as energy or water, in the context of scarcity, depletion, climate change and impact on the environment.
 Students will learn why these three disciplines must be considered by voters and decision makers as they try to formulate policies and make choices regarding sustainable resource use that are scientifically feasible as well as economically and politically acceptable.
 Recommended preparation: Math 98.
-Prerequisite: placement in ENGL& 101.
-(SS,MSwqs)
+Prerequisite: ENGL 100/ESLA 117 or placement in ENGL& 101.
+(SS,MSwgs)